About The Inn at Cedar Crossing

 Built in 1884 at the corner of bustling Cedar and Cottage Streets (now Third and Louisiana), this brick vernacular style building has seen more than a century of the town’s activity and growth.
 Among its many early occupants were a tailor shop, an apothecary, a soda fountain, doctor’s offices, and a clothing store.

 Today, year-round hospitality and delicious food are our tradition.
 Inn at Cedar Crossing offers the comforts and amenitites of a historic inn with all the modern conveniences.
 The front desk and lobby facing Louisiana Street, is graced by the original pressed tin ceilings.
-Upstairs, nine elegant guestrooms await your arrival.
-While each room has its own personality, all provide the perfect getaway.
+Upstairs, nine elegant guestrooms await your arrival (sorry no elevator in our historic building).
+While each room has its own personality, all provide the perfect getaway for up to two adults (sorry, no children, no pets).
 Our restaurant and bar has served Door County residents and visitors since 1989, and is known for quality food, creative entrees and attentive service.

 A stroll through the streets finds you amidst interesting shops, boutiques, and galleries, the Door County Historical and Maritime Museums, the library, Miller Art Center, and the market square.
 Inn at Cedar Crossing is just three blocks from the waterfront and close to numerous parks.
 You can enjoy sailing, biking, picnicking, beaches, and sunsets.
 The historically inclined will want to tour through the town’s designated historic districts.